oanguenot/webrtcmetrics/README.md

 analyzer.updateCallId('newCallID');
 ```

-If you are using **Vanilla** JavaScript without bundling your application (for example: using React or Angular), you have to load the library differently:
+If you are using **Vanilla** JavaScript without bundling your application (This is the case for example if you are not using a transpiler such as using React/Babel or Angular/TypeScript), you have to load the library differently:

 - Copy **WebRTCMetrics.js** from **node_modules/webrtcmetrics/dist/** to your **public** directory or a directory served.